tris203/precognition.nvim/README.md

 - `showBlankVirtLine = false`
   Setting this option will mean that if a Virtual Line would be blank it won't be rendered
+- `highlightFullVirtLine = true`
+  Pads Inline Hint virtual lines to the current window width.
+This is useful when `highlightColor` includes a background color and you want that background to extend across the whole visible row.
 - `gutterHints` can be hidden by setting their priority to 0.
 - `highlightColor` can be set in two ways: